EgbieAndersonUku1/Fullstack-fruit-and-veg/README.md

 [![Build Status](https://travis-ci.org/yourusername/fruit-store-backend.svg?branch=main)](https://travis-ci.org/yourusername/fruit-store-backend)

 The backend for the Fruit Store website is designed to manage server-side operations for a seamless online shopping experience for fresh fruits and vegetables.
-Built with Django, it handles user authentication, product management, and more.
+Built with Django, it handles user authentication, product management, and more making the application a fullstack application

 - Develop the backend to manage product listings
 - Secure user authentication and registration